Clinical trial

 What it is

-A clinical trial is a research study that tests a new or existing medical treatment, such as a drug, device, or therapy, in people with cancer.
-In these studies, participants receive the treatment being tested and are closely monitored for any effects.
-This helps researchers understand whether the treatment is safe and effective.
+A clinical trial is a research study that tests a new or existing medical treatment, such as a drug or therapy, in people with cancer.
+This helps scientists understand if the treatment is safe and effective.
+Participants, also called volunteers, are carefully selected and monitored throughout the trial.

 How it works